Chinga (The X-Files): Plot

 In Ammas Beach, Maine, Melissa Turner and her young daughter Polly go to the store; Polly carries with her an old doll that she calls "Chinga".
 Customers watch Polly and her mother, and Polly doesn't like it.
 Suddenly, Melissa sees a phantasmal vision of the store's butcher, Dave, on the edge of death.
 Melissa, terrified, decides to leave, but suddenly everyone in the store begins to claw at their eyes.
 Meanwhile, Dave, after seeing a monstrous reflection of Chinga, is compelled by an outside force to stab himself in the eye, killing himself.

 Dana Scully (Gillian Anderson) is coincidentally in the area on vacation, and, after stumbling upon the carnage in the store, telephones Fox Mulder (David Duchovny).
 Mulder, true to character, speculates that it might have been caused by dark magic or witchcraft.
 Scully dismisses Mulder's hypothesis and instead decides to watch the store's closed-circuit television recordings to gain a better understanding of what happened.
 She notices that, of all the customers in the store, only Melissa and Polly are not compelled to injure themselves.
 The police chief of Ammas Beach, Jack Bonsaint, offhandedly mentions that Melissa is rumored to practice witchcraft.

 Bonsaint tells Scully that Melissa had formerly been married to a local fisherman, but he was killed when a hook on his winch ripped through his skull.
 Later, it is revealed that he found Chinga in a lobster trap and gave it to Polly as a present before he died.
 Bonsaint also reveals that a daycare teacher named Jane Froelich had once slapped Polly over her behavior.
 Meanwhile, Melissa and Polly meet with her friend, Buddy Riggs, a police deputy, at an ice cream shop.
 Melissa confides in Riggs that she has been having horrific visions of people dying.
-Riggs is startled and suggests that Melissa and Polly use his cabin to get away from Amma Beach.
+Riggs is startled and suggests that Melissa and Polly use his cabin to get away from Ammas Beach.
 While Riggs and Melissa chat, Polly asks one of the workers for more cherries on her ice cream, but the worker insists that she needs to pay for them.
 Just then, the worker's hair gets caught in the mixer, but Riggs saves her from death.